Leo3418/leo3418.github.io/collections/_posts/en/2021-07-18-find-leaf-packages.md

 In Portage, there exists utilities like `portageq` that can print all ebuilds in a repository, and `equery` which can show all dependencies of an ebuild and list all ebuilds that match an atom.
-We can first use `portageq --no-filters --repo <repo>` to get all vertices, then for each vertex, `equery depgraph -MUl <atom>` can be used to get a list of its outgoing edges.
+We can first use `portageq --no-filters --repo <repo>` to get all vertices, then, for each vertex, `equery depgraph -MUl <atom>` can be used to get a list of its outgoing edges.
 Iterating over all outgoing edges of every vertex is effectively iterating over all edges in the dependency graph.  `equery depgraph` gives the raw dependency